Tejesh521/capstone/README.md

 - **Support**: Thanks to our project advisor and team members for their support and help, which are very important for finishing this project.

 ## Future Work
-- **More Data**: In the future, i could add more data sources like live traffic feeds to get a bigger picture of traffic patterns.
+- **More Data**: if I could add more data sources like live traffic feeds to get a bigger picture of traffic patterns.
-- **Advanced Analysis**: i could use machine learning to predict traffic trends and find problems before they happen.
+- **Advanced Analysis**: I could use machine learning for any work with extracted data.
-- **Real-Time Processing**: i could develop the ability to analyze and show data as it comes in, for quick insights.
+- **Real-Time Processing**: I could develop the ability to analyze and show data as it comes in, for quick insights.
-- **User Interface**: i could make an easy-to-use interface so others can see the data and charts more easily.
+- **User Interface**: we could make an easy-to-use interface.

 ## Challenges and How i Solved Them
 - **Handling Large Data**: Traffic data can be very big, so i needed efficient ways to process it.
 - **Data Quality**: Sometimes data was not perfect, so i cleaned and validated it to make sure the results are accurate.
 - **Remote Access**: Downloading data from remote servers securely was noteasy, but i used SSH to do it safely.